tedkim97/tedkim97.github.io/_posts/2020-02-17-webscraping.md

 When you're reading from a Hard Disk Drive, you could (potentially) be limited by how fast the disk spins on your HDD!
 Similar story for an SSD that interfaces through SATA or PCIe (granted it's probably much smaller of a bottleneck).
 Granted I have not done much more additional research into this.

 ##### Network Bandwidth
 In addition, network bandwidth can be a limitation.
-If you don't have enough network bandwidth, downloading a bunch of files at once may not be that helpful.
+If you don't have enough network bandwidth, downloading a bunch of files at once may be the same thing as downloading them in sequence.

 ##### Writing to files
 Writing to a single file with a multi-threaded approach is more involved (multiple threads cannot just write to a single file arbitrarily - this could result in fatal errors).
 What you could do is use a python binding to a database application that abstracts multi-threaded writes (like pymongo).